jotux/C_standards/readme.md

 #### 2.3 Parenthesis, Argument, and Operator spacing

-Spaces should appear on both sides of parenthesis (except at the end of a line).
-Operators should have a space on either side of them.
-Operators should not have a space between themselves and the argument they operate on.
+Spaces shall appear on both sides of parenthesis (except at the end of a line).
+Operators shall have a space on either side of them.
+Operators shall not have a space between themselves and the argument they operate on.

 >Example 2.3a - Assignment with multiple operators, arguments, and parenthesis.